antonioIrizar/django-check-migration-wtf/README.md

 In some situations Django Migration system generate migrations to need do a downtime because they are blocking operation or you write custom migration than can block you database.

-Actually this extension only works for backends of PostgresSQL and Postgis.
+Actually this extension only works for backends of PostgresSQL and Postgis, versions support 11, 12, 13 and 14.

 **Advise**: this extension notify you for common blocking operations on database.
 Anyway you should review your migrations and understand their.